 Adjusting Slice Count for Larger Groups or Smaller Portions

 When ordering a 12-inch pizza, the slice count can be adjusted to suit the needs of the people you’re serving.
-Whether you’re feeding a large group or seeking smaller portions for a more controlled meal, customizing the slicing style ensures everyone gets the right amount.
+Absolutely!
+Customizing the slicing style based on your group’s needs allows for better portion control.
+Whether you’re feeding a crowd or just want smaller slices for a lighter meal, adjusting the number of slices makes it easier to meet everyone’s preferences.

 1. More Slices for Larger Groups